Peter Sprague, Director of Solutions Engineering

 If a manager has multiple direct reports, or there's a hierarchy to the review process, you can see how getting notified of an action can really keep the process moving forward.

-We wanted to take away the hassle from this important part of our evaluation process and the Microsoft Power Platform helped us do just that.
+At Blue Horseshoe, we wanted to take away the hassle from this important part of our evaluation process and the Microsoft Power Platform helped us do just that.

 What’s the Microsoft Power Platform?